 Never in my wildest dreams did I think I would make granola.
 It always seemed so intimidating to me.
 I finally mustered up the courage to make some and realized it’s easy peasy.
 Really you just take a bunch of nuts and seeds you enjoy and add some maple syrup, then add flavorings like vanilla and cinnamon.
 The next step is to bake it and break it apart once it’s cool.
 Try not to eat it all at once.
 It’s very addicting!

 Paleo Maple Granola Recipe

-1. Preheat the oven to 325° F.
+- Preheat the oven to 325° F.

 - Pour the sauce over the bowl of nuts and mix thoroughly.

-4. Press the mixture into the pan.
+- Press the mixture into the pan.
 It will resemble a large bar recipe.

 - Bake for 40 minutes.